Rostered day off guidelines

-1. As outlined in the USQ Enterprise Agreement 2014-2017 and the Human Resources policy and procedure Working Hours, Overtime and Shiftwork: Professional Employees, the ordinary hours of work for professional employees are 36 hours per week (7 hours 12 minutes per day).
+As outlined in the USQ Enterprise Agreement 2014-2017 and the Working Hours, Overtime and Shiftwork for Professional Employees Procedure, the ordinary hours of work for professional employees are 36 hours per week (7 hours 12 minutes per day).
 These hours may be worked on any consecutive days during the week between the hours of

 - Employees have worked 72 ordinary hours over 9 days.
 These hours must be worked between the normal span of ordinary hours, ie between

-- For example, if an employee normally commences work at
+- if an employee normally commences work at

 - Employees have worked 144 hours over 19 days.
 These hours must be worked between the normal span of hours, ie between 6.00am and 10.00pm; and